iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/atr_itemclass_backcoll.md

 All references in the collection are divided with commas.
 All values of the consequence of the references and commas are stored in the DB.

 ### Types of connections of the Collection type:
 1. `one-to-many` - is the classic connection of the heir object to the ancestor object.
 Define the container and nested object with the reference to the container.
-In the container, specify the collection and in the collection specify the reference attribute of the nested object. __See Back refernce__
+In the container, specify the collection and in the collection specify the reference attribute of the nested object. __See Back reference__
 2. `many-to-many` - is determined through a collection without references and a class of nested elements — connections are created in the collection and stored as separate entities in the DB. __See Collection__
 3. `back collection` - is similar to the `one-to-many` connection but in the opposite direction - connection from the reference object.
 Set the connection using the *backColl* property.__See Back collection__